 In it's modern incarnation it is known as the "Indian River Lagoon" to more accurately describe it as a salt water estuary rather than a free flowing river.

 PONCE INLET is a village on the north side of the inlet that officially begins the Indian River Lagoon waterway.
-Click on photo for about Ponce Inlet.
+It has a historic lighthouse that visitors can climb.

-NEW SMYRNA BEACH was an early plantation settlement but is now noted for its fine white sand beaches.
-Click on photo for more about New Smyrna Beach.
+NEW SMYRNA BEACH was an early plantation settlement but is now noted for its fine white sand beaches, great shopping, dining, and life style.

-OAK HILL is a fishing village and citrus town on the Mosquito Lagoon portion of the Indian River Lagoon.
-Click on photo for more about Oak Hill.
+OAK HILL is a fishing village and former citrus town on the Mosquito Lagoon portion of the Indian River Lagoon.
+Goodrich's is a famous local seafood restaurant in this town.

 LA GRANGE was one of the earliest communities established along the Indian River Lagoon.
-Click on photo for more about La Grange.
+The founder of Titusville, Col. Titus, is buried here along with other pioneers.

 TITUSVILLE was a boom town during the early days of NASA's space program.
-Now it is redeveloping.
-Click on photo for more about Titusville.
+Now it is redeveloping and is an access point for Kennedy Space Center, Merritt Island National Wildlie Refuge, and Canaveral National Seashore.

 PORT ST. JOHN is a community that began as a lot sales program on the Indian River between Titusville and Cocoa.
 Other lot sales communities along the route include Florida Shores, Port Malabar, and Port St. Lucie.
 Click on photo for more info about lot sales towns.

 COCOA has a quaint downtown area known as Cocoa Village and is close to Orlando and Port Canaveral.
-Click on photo for more about Cocoa.
+It is connected by bridge across the river to Merritt Island.

 SATELLITE BEACH was founded in 1957 on the barrier island between the Indian River Lagoon and ocean.
-Click on photo for more about Satellite Beach.
+It is known for its fine beaches and strong sense of community.

 MELBOURNE BEACH is a historic town on the barrier island between the Indian River Lagoon and Atlantic Ocean.
-Click on photo for more about Melbourne Beach.
+It is the closest town to miles of great beaches all the way down to Sebastian Inlet.

-PALM BAY is a small town that became large due to the PORT MALABAR lot sales program.
+PALM BAY is a small town that became large due to the Port Malabar lot sales program.
 Other lot sales communities along the route include Florida Shores, Port St. John and Port St. Lucie.
-Click on photo for more info about lot sales communities.

 SEBASTIAN and its famous inlet are known for great fishing and surfing.
-Click on photo for more about Sebastian.
+There are many restaurants there and marinas because of its proximity to Sebastian Inlet.

 WABASSO is a village on US-1 connected to A1A across the Indian River by a high rise bridge to the barrier island Disney's oceanfront resort.
 The old bridge was salvaged by Disney, renovated, and is in use on the Magic Kingdom railroad.
 Click on photo to read more about the old Wabasso Bridge.

 FORT PIERCE has redeveloped its downtown and waterfront, including a new marina.
-Click on photo for more about Fort Pierce.
+It also has a neighborhood on the barrier island with great beaches, and an inlet to the ocean.

 JENSEN BEACH is a historic town dating back to 1881 when John L. Jensen started a pineapple plantation.
 One of the most popular places in Jensen Beach until recent years was Frances Langford's Outrigger Resort.
 Click on the photo to learn more about the Outrigger Resort.

 STUART and nearby St. Lucie Inlet offer some of the best sail fishing in the world.
-Click on photo for more about Stuart.
+It is also on the St. Lucie River that heads west toward Lake Okeechobee.

 PORT SALERNO is a fishing village and is part of the Stuart area.
 It has its own distinct personality and waterfront.
-Click on photo for more about Port Salerno.
+It has become a major service and storage center for large yachts.

 JUPITER and Jupiter Inlet are at the southern end of the Indian River Lagoon.
 It's home to a historic lighthouse.
-Click on photo for more about Jupiter.
+Some of Florida's most luxurious neighborhoods are in this area.

 You can see individual scenic routes with maps on this website at Central East Florida Day Trips.